The Knapp Family

 We Need Your Support

-Every day Ronald McDonald House Charities® of Michiana (RMHC®) serves the families of critically ill and injured children at Beacon Children’s Hospital in South Bend.
+Every day Ronald McDonald House Charities of Michiana serves the families of critically ill and injured children ages 21 and younger at Beacon Children’s Hospital in South Bend.
+All services are provided at no cost to families due to the generosity of community donors just like you.